watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_index_pdf_and_office_documents_elasticsearch.md

 <img src="./assets/example_volume_mount.png" width="500" height="50"/>

-NOTE: An example PDF document is available [here](https://cloud.ibm.com/media/docs/pdf/watson-assistant/watson-assistant.pdf) for you to download, if you would like to test the setup.
+NOTE: There are some example documents available [here](https://ibm.ent.box.com/s/l2rhvajs6jasz2rqla7eakz7uml8oljs/folder/230228063107), if you would like to test the setup.

 ### Step 4d.
 Run fscrawler